-Roadways within Village G will comfortably accommodate vehicular, pedestrian, Neighborhood Electric Vehicles, and bicycle traffic.
-Through design and development of Village G, the planned maximum posted speed will be up to 35 miles per hour, to encourage the use of Neighborhood Electric Vehicles as an alternative mode of transportation for trips within the West Villages.
+Roadways within Village E will comfortably accommodate vehicular, pedestrian, Neighborhood Electric Vehicles, and bicycle traffic.
+Through design and development of Village E, the maximum posted speed will be up to 35 miles per hour, to encourage the use of Neighborhood Electric Vehicles as an alternative mode of transportation for trips within the West Villages.
 A sidewalk system will be constructed to facilitate pedestrian circulation.
 In addition, roadways will be landscaped and lit to enhance the community appearance and contribute to pedestrian comfort.
-Described below are five types of roadways and pathways that may be implemented for the village development: boulevards, mixed use streets, avenues, residential neighborhood streets, and alleys.
-Typical cross sections are depicted in the subsequent section.
+Described below are five types of roadways and pathways that may be implemented for Village development: Boulevards, Mixed Use Streets, Avenues, Residential Neighborhood Streets, and Alleys.
+Typical cross sections are depicted in the subsequent sections.

 The roadways and pathways depict improvements that are impact fee and mobility fee creditable and are to be constructed and maintained by the West Villages Improvement District (WVID) and/or the Master Developer.
-The phasing of roadways within Village G will be consistent with planned development phasing within Village G to provide sufficient and safe access, as well as bicycle and pedestrian connectivity, concurrent with the development, as determined by the Master Developer.
+The phasing of roadways within Village E will be consistent with approved development phasing within Village E, to provide sufficient and safe access, as well as bicycle and pedestrian connectivity, concurrent with development, as determined by the Master Developer.